 Sep 21, 2014; Foxborough, MA, USA; New England Patriots defensive linemanVince Wilfork

-(75) is surrounded by teammates after making an interception during the fourth quarter against the Oakland Raiders at Gillette Stadium.
+(75) celebrates after making an interception during the fourth quarter against the Oakland Raiders at Gillette Stadium.
 The New England Patriots won 16-9.
 Mandatory Credit: Greg M. Cooper-USA TODAY Sports

-Sep 21, 2014; Foxborough, MA, USA; New England Patriots wide receiver Julian Edelman (11) dives over Oakland Raiders strong safetyUsama Young
+Sep 21, 2014; Foxborough, MA, USA; New England Patriots quarterbackTom Brady

-(26) during the second half at Gillette Stadium.
+(94) during the second quarter at Gillette Stadium.
 Mandatory Credit: Winslow Townson-USA TODAY Sports

-Sep 21, 2014; Foxborough, MA, USA; New England Patriots defensive lineman Vince Wilfork (75) celebrates with defensive endChandler Jones
+Sep 21, 2014; Foxborough, MA, USA; New England Patriots defensive endChandler Jones